wsamyono/BulldogTeamFacHackGA23/README.md

 # Resources

 ## HPC support / accounts for our course (include URL and a brief description)
 The team TACC Account information:
-Account: wsamyono
+Account: wsamyono.
-Email: wsamyono@jarvis.edu
+Email: wsamyono@jarvis.edu.
-Institution: Jarvis Christian University (jarvis.edu) The TACC HPC resources is from the following link: https://portal.tacc.utexas.edu/allocations-overview
+Institution: Jarvis Christian University (jarvis.edu).
+The TACC HPC resources is from the following link: https://portal.tacc.utexas.edu/allocations-overview

 Needs: 1) accesing and using the Jupiter Notebook for the team and students for the course in Computational and Mathematical Biology.
 2) data storage.
 3) other resources: GPU, Jetstream, etc.

 ## List of 3-4 Gateway references (include the URL of the Gateway and a brief description)
+*  Welcome to Colaboratory. https://colab.research.google.com/notebooks/intro.ipynb The website instroduces to Google Colab (Colaboratory).
+What is Colab?
+Getting started with Colab.
+Sample Applications.
+More Resources.
+*  Overview of Colaboratory Features. https://colab.research.google.com/notebooks/basic_features_overview.ipynb The website explains the Colab features: Cells, Working with Python, and Integration with Drive (Google Drive).
+*  https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004867#sec031 We used this journal as the basis for our course for the computational biology.
 ## List of HPC tools used (include URL of tutorials or training)

 ## The revised course syllabus
 [Spring2024-MATH3390-CourseSyllabus.pdf](Spring2024-MATH3390-CourseSyllabus.pdf)

 ## The next step suggestions from the community mentor
 *

 ## The 2-year Course implementation schedule (Spring 2024 - Fall 2025)
 Spring 2024, Summer 2024, Spring 2025, Summer 2025